There’s something strangely unnerving about clowns… The reason lies buried deep in our brains.

 At Johannesburg Zoo, somewhere I spent many happy Sunday afternoons with my son, animals were used to the sight of humans wandering around – humans, I should point out, of every colour and dress style.
 One afternoon I noticed that a lot of the animals – even those in groups – became visibly spooked when a clown, on his way to a kiddie’s party, walked by the pens.
 The zoo no longer allows clowns to wander around in their make-up, although their outlandish clothes seem to have no effect.
 I can assure you this story is absolutely true.

 Freud identified one aspect of [entertainment] horror that he called the uncanny.
 This is when something appears familiar enough to be recognizable but weird enough to give you the shivers.
-The uncanny explains why we look at something and are immediately able to perceive that it’s not quite right, such as a partially decomposed human face – it’s recognizable, but far enough away from normal to scare you.
+The uncanny explains why we look at something and are immediately able to perceive that it’s not quite right, such as a partially decomposed human face – it’s recognisable, but far enough away from normal to scare you.
 Clowns are the epitome of the uncanny.

 By definition, clowns are supposed to make us laugh, but deep in the unconscious lurks an undefined fear that they won’t.
 We all suspect that if we’re not able to do the very thing that we’re supposed to do, it will embarrass and hurt us.